 We have also constructed a sea pen, where the dolphins can be readapted for release back into the wild.
 The center is the first permanent facility of its kind in the world.
 Yet, despite a previous agreement to turn over the mammals, the government has not issued the necessary permits.

 Bali remains one of the most sought-after tourist destinations in the world, with unrivaled natural beauty and culture.
-Captive dolphins cannot and should not be tourist attractions when there is so much else on offer.
+Captive dolphins cannot and should not be tourist attractions when there is so much else to offer.
 With the Free Bali Dolphins campaign, Dolphin Project hopes to end captive dolphin entertainment by informing both visitors and residents through creative public outreach.